ethyca/fides/docs/fides/docs/development/ui/overview.md

-# Clients
+# UI Development Overview

-The clients directory houses all front-end packages and shared code amongst clients, and also includes e2e tests.
+The `/clients` directory houses all front-end packages and shared code amongst clients, and also includes e2e tests.

+---

 ## Prerequisites